jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/Process/Verification-function-description.md

-This information is according to The Standardized Network Information Service Use of Domain Name by MIIT.
+This information is according to the Standardized Network Information Service Use of Domain Name by MIIT.
 Relevant notice from MIIT link: <http://www.miit.gov.cn/newweb/n1146285/n1146352/n3054355/n3057709/n3057714/c5930543/content.html> .

 To implement the requirements of Anti-Terrorism Law of the People's Republic of China, Cybersecurity Law of People's Republic of China, Internet Information Service Management Measures and Internet Domain Name Management Method and further standardize the use of Internet information service domain names, from January 1, 2018, domain names of Internet using should be registered according to law; registrants of personal filing should be himself/herself; and registrants of corporate filing should be the units (including company shareholder), responsible person of the subject of the units or the senior managers.